apolo-actions/postgres/README.md

 - `preset`

-    Resource preset to use when running the Postgres job. `""` by default (i.e., the first preset specified in the `neuro config show` list will be used).
+    Resource preset to use when running the Postgres job. `""` by default (i.e., the first preset specified in the `apolo config show` list will be used).

     ```yaml
     args: